 Ever thought about obtaining more business from overseas?
-Many countries outside the EU have trade restrictions or tariffs, as well as the challenges of language and differences in culture to consider, but what if you could break all that down and trade freely, obtaining new customers overseas?
+Many countries outside the EU have trade restrictions or tariffs, as well as the challenges of language and differences in culture to consider, but what if you could break all that down and trade your UK exports freely, obtaining new customers overseas?

 There is no doubt that Brexit is on its way, for the majority of businesses it may not change anything, life will continue as normal.
-For others, they may take the opportunity to look to new horizons… one way or another the UK is going to go through a period of transition from much of our trade done within Europe, to going a global.
-Whether you are a Remainer or a Brexiteer, businesses have to make the best of what they have, and most likely if you run your own business you are an optimist, which means most business owners will be looking for every opportunity to make things work out for the best.
+For others, they may take the opportunity to look to new horizons… one way or another the UK is going to go through a period of transition from much of our trade done within Europe, to going global.
+Whether you are a Remainer or a Brexiteer, businesses have to make the best of what they have, and most likely if you run your own business you are an optimist, which means most business owners will be looking for every opportunity to drive more leads and sales.
 But what has all this got to with digital?

 The UK digital economy is booming, and creating record numbers of jobs.
 The digital economy grew 32pc faster than the rest of the economy between 2011 and 2014, and is creating new jobs at an unprecedented rate.
 The sector accounts for 1.56m jobs across the UK, with this workforce growing by more than 10pc over the three-year period – three times faster than the wider UK job market.
 Web app development and software development is the fastest-growing niche in the digital economy, growing by 17pc overall in 2015.
 So that tells you digital is leading the way and if you are not already digitally aware, its time to get acquainted.